Azathothas/Stars/README.md

 ## Go

+- [nullt3r/udpx](https://github.com/nullt3r/udpx) – Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
+It is easy to use and portable, and can be run on Linux, Mac OS, and Windows.
+Unlike internet-wide scanners like zgrab2 and zmap, UDPX is designed for portability and ease of use.
+- [Escape-Technologies/goctopus](https://github.com/Escape-Technologies/goctopus) – Blazing fast GraphQL discovery & fingerprinting toolbox.
 - [devanshbatham/revit](https://github.com/devanshbatham/revit) – A command-line utility for performing reverse DNS lookups
 - [sa7mon/S3Scanner](https://github.com/sa7mon/S3Scanner) – Scan for misconfigured S3 buckets across S3-compatible APIs!
 - [Brum3ns/encode](https://github.com/Brum3ns/encode) – Script to read input from stdin and encode it